 The farm even has its own bees who play an important role in the pollination of their herbal and grass leys, increasing biodiversity within each field.
 Sam believes his low intensity farming methods means their 400 acre farm traps more carbon in the soil than it releases.

 We share Sam’s vision for ruminant livestock as a vital tool in becoming more resilient to climate change.
 One of the best ways we can heal the land is with ruminants.
 Grass has co-existed with cows for millennia, fertilising the land, building deep root systems that are vital in flood and drought prevention.

 Sam's eco-friendly farm is home to over fifty Jersey Cows.
 Their cows are 100% pasture fed, none of the animals have had concentrated feed or antibiotics and calves stay with their mothers until they finish suckling.

 Allowing all their cows to rear their own calves is fundamental to their holistic beliefs.
 “We let them hang out with mum for three to four months,” Sam explains.
 “It makes sense.
 It’s less work as the cow rears the calves.
 At four months they’re fully established as grazers.”

 Due to their natural system the cows are only milked once a day.
-Sam and Katie only take the milk remaining once the calves have had their breakfast.
+Sam only takes the milk remaining once the calves have had their breakfast.